joepound/LS-Sorting/README.md

 # LS-Sorting

-Implementing many different solutions to the same problem: sort a list of integers in ascending order.
+Implementing many different solutions to the same problem: sorting a list of integers in ascending order.

+## Instructions

+Sort an array of integers using various algorithms as provided in the challenge files.